- Conditions & Treatments

 Dr. DiLorenzo met her significant other in DMV (D.C., Maryland, Virginia) where they fell in love and now call home.
 Outside of work, she enjoys recreating dishes from restaurants she’s visited.

 She also loves staying active with interval training, golfing, skiing, tennis, paddle boarding, and kickball leagues with friends.
-Dr. DiLorenzo sees patients in our Silver Spring and Rockville, Maryland offices.
-Contact our office today to request an appointment.
+Dr. DiLorenzo sees patients in our Silver Spring Maryland office.
+Contact us today to request an appointment.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.

 Actinic keratoses are considered precancerous and can develop into a type of skin cancer called squamous cell carcinoma.
 In fact, some 40 to 60 percent of squamous cell skin cancers begin as untreated actinic keratoses.